particle-iot/firmware-upload-action/README.md

 A GitHub Action for uploading firmware binaries to Particle products.

+This action does not trigger OTA updates to devices.
+It only uploads the binary to the Particle cloud.

 Other Actions for firmware development: [Compile](https://github.com/particle-iot/compile-action) | [Flash Device](https://github.com/particle-iot/flash-device-action) | Firmware Upload

 > This action is currently in public beta.
 Please [report](https://community.particle.io/) any issues you encounter.